atharaq/atharaq.github.io/topics-cs/lesson4.md

-# Topics in Advanced Computing Lesson 4: Nnondeterminism and NP
+# Topics in Advanced Computing Lesson 4: Nondeterminism and NP
 {:.no_toc}

 1. Table of Contents